-When my wife and I started budgeting, we quickly realized that aside from our housing expenses (rent, utilities, insurance, etc.), we were spending more on food than on any other category.
+When my wife and I started budgeting, we quickly realized that aside from our housing expenses (rent, utilities, insurance, etc.), we were spending more on food than any other category.
 Our food budget was out of control!

 Food spending was our Achilles’ heel, and it was always our most significant non-housing expense until we had a baby and started to pay for childcare.

 When we got serious about managing our money, we went through all of our bank statements for the prior six months and were surprised by how much our grocery spending varied from month to month.
 This presented a challenge because we wanted to be able to predict precisely how much we would be spending each month.

 Having a fixed food budget would allow us to focus on paying down our debts and save for upcoming expenses.

 It took some fine-tuning and a few months to figure it out, but by using these food budgeting tips, we were able to reduce our monthly food budget and continue to feed our family with delicious (and mostly healthy!) meals.